afonsotmm/computer-vision-lego-kit-assembly/README.md

-# computer-vision-lego-kit-assembly
+# LEGO Kit Assembly Using Classical Computer Vision — WIP
-A computer vision project for detecting, classifying, and verifying LEGO bricks in automated kit assembly using traditional image processing techniques..
+This project focuses on detecting, classifying, and verifying LEGO bricks in an automated kit assembly process using traditional image processing technique.